darrinliam/peanut-container/README.md

 Installation
 ------------

-As the library is still private, download the zip and expand in an empty directory.
+Download the zip and expand in an empty directory.

 Usage
 -----